Kilimanjaro climbing routes

 The Marangu route also only takes five days to complete, which makes also makes it a cheaper option compared to the other routes.
 However, the acclimatisation profile is mediocre which leads to a very low success rate, therefore not offering the best value for money.
-And whilst it offers rewarding views from the Saddle, it’s less scenic than other Kilimanjaro routes due using the same trail for the ascent and descent.
-Otherwise, the route itself is easy with little to no steep parts.
-The scenery can be beautiful with a rain forest section and moorlands.
+And whilst it offers rewarding views from ‘the Saddle’, it’s less scenic than other Kilimanjaro routes as it uses the same trail for both the ascent and descent.
+Otherwise, the route itself is easy, with almost no steep sections.
+The rainforest and moorland sections of the trail are beautiful.

 The Rongai route is basically one long hike with a very gentle gradient and a low difficulty level.
 It is the only route that approaches from the Northern side of the mountain and is less frequently climbed.
 Only around 4,000 people climb it each year.

 The Rongai is similar to the Marangu route in terms of its lack of climb high sleep low opportunities.
 It’s therefore recommended to do the seven-day itinerary rather than the six-day one, giving you an important extra day to adjust to the altitude.
 It’s generally considered a good alternative to the more crowded routes such as the Marangu, especially for those climbers preferring camping over huts.

 The Shira route is similar to the Lemosho except that its starting point is much higher.
 Approaching from the far western side of the mountain, to reach the starting point you are looking at a lengthy transfer of around four hours to get to the Londorossi Park Gate at 2,200 m, and then a 4×4 ride which takes you up to the Simba River where the trail starts.
 You make your first night’s stop at 3,500 m!

 Starting at a higher altitude means that you can risk gaining altitude too quickly at the very start.
 If you do plan on doing the Shira Route, a pre-acclimatisation trek is recommended.
-This route features camping accommodation throughout the route, and is a quieter route than the others with a fantastic balance of scenery and less people.
+This route features camping accommodation throughout the route, and is a quieter route than the others with a fantastic balance of scenery and fewer people.